Who can use this feature

 Select two or more overlapping features or layers

-Click the union or intersect tool from the top menu bar
+Click the intersect, dissolve, or subtract tool from the top menu bar.
+They are all nested under the dissolve icon.

-If you performed the union or intersect on multiple features within the same layer, the new feature will be returned within that layer.
+If you performed the dissolve, intersect, or subtract on multiple features within the same layer, the new feature will be returned within that layer.

-If you performed the union or intersect between multiple layers, a new layer will be created at the top of your table of contents.
+If you performed the dissolve, intersect, or subtract between multiple layers, a new layer will be created at the top of your table of contents.